shibatch/grantback/v0.4/VOD_REACTION_LICENSE.md

 h.
 "Provided Copy" means the specific digital copy of a Derivative Work, or relevant portions thereof, furnished by the Licensee to the Licensor for the purpose of enabling the Licensor's exercise of rights under Clause 4 (Grant-Back License).

 i.
-"Non-Public Sharing" refers to the act of sharing a Derivative Work with a limited number of Collaborators in a private, non-public manner for the purposes of feedback, review, or joint creation, prior to any public publication.
+"Non-Public Sharing" refers to the act of sharing a digital work or material with a limited number of Collaborators in a private, non-public manner for the purposes of feedback, review, or joint creation.

 j.
-"Collaborator" refers to an identified individual or a small group of identified individuals making a substantive contribution to the creation or editing of a Derivative Work.
+"Collaborator" refers to an identified individual or a small group of identified individuals making a substantive contribution to the creation or editing of a digital work or material.

 2\.
 License Grant for Licensed Content